Trump administration to migrant kids: No more art, soccer, lawyers or school for you

 It’s not clear how quickly the resources will be cut off.
 Weber didn’t know whether organizations would be allowed to donate their services after the government cuts off the money.

-Last week, 705-pages of court documents were filed by lawyers who spent substantial time inside Homestead’s detention center for unaccompanied minors.
-The documents pained a portrait of migrant children subjected to “prison-like” regimens, potentially sustaining permanent psychological damage due to isolation from loved ones for long periods of time.
+Last week, 705 pages of court documents were filed by lawyers who spent substantial time inside Homestead’s detention center for unaccompanied minors.
+The documents painted a portrait of migrant children subjected to “prison-like” regimens, potentially sustaining permanent psychological damage due to isolation from loved ones for long periods of time.

 “That is why we will ensure the continuation of our high level of care,” said CEO Jim Van Dusen, without elaborating on what that means.